 Activities & residential coordinators who help oversee and manage daily life at Camp, both in the cabins and around campus to foster a safe, fun and inclusive environment.
 One of their primary responsibilities is to provide support and guidance to other summer staff and weekly volunteers.

-A health center assistant who helps to manage the day to day activities in the Health Center to ensure that everyone receives the care they need while at Camp.
+A health center assistant who helps to coordinate and delegate the day to day activities and tasks in the Health Center to ensure that everyone receives the care they need while at Camp.
 This includes assisting with the training of weekly medical volunteers and providing them with support and guidance throughout the session.

 Kitchen assistant to assist in prepping for and preparing three healthy, appetizing meals each day (throughout the summer season) for all campers, volunteers and staff.
 This position works closely with the Camp Chef and weekly Dream Team kitchen/dining volunteers.